 Job interviews are often just as nerve-wracking for the interviewer as they are for the interviewee.
 They are generally crammed into schedules that are already too busy, and they can be unpredictable.
-A great interview is a pleasant surprise, but most are either mediocre or down-right bad.
-When an interview starts to goes south, the best thing you, the interviewer, can do is end it quickly so you and your ex-prospect can continue your searches.
+A great interview is a pleasant surprise, but most are either mediocre or downright bad.
+When an interview starts to go south, the best thing you, the interviewer, can do is end it quickly so you and your ex-prospect can continue your searches.

 The following are some obvious indicators of a person who either has questionable judgment or really just doesn’t want the job!

 The candidate is…

 Late.
 I’m a big fan of “Early is on time, on time is late and late is unacceptable.”
 Being on time (or preferably early) is the quintessential rule for interviewing.
 If a potential new hire is tardy for the appointment to get a job, what does that say about their ability to make it to the job on time?
 Or to your prospects and customers on time?